Insoft-UK/PrimeSDK/README.md

 >[!NOTE]
 **p+**, **pplmin**, **pplref**, and **grob** are installed in **/usr/local/bin**.
 To uninstall them manually, just drag these four files to the trash.
+The folder in your home folder `~/primeplus-toolchain` that is created during installing **PrimeSDK** can be removed.